camunda/camunda/zeebe/docs/messaging.md

 - `io.atomix.cluster.messaging.MessagingException.NoSuchMemberException` - this can occur in two
   ways.
-This can be returned immediately at the calling site (so on the client side) if the there is known member with the given ID in the cluster (obtained via the membership protocol).
+This can be returned immediately at the calling site (so on the client side) if the there is no known member with the given ID in the cluster (obtained via the membership protocol).
 It can also be returned by the server if the request was received, parsed, but the server does not know any member matching the sender's address.
 Make sure to read the exception message to figure out which case.
 In either case, this is typically transient and can be retried, but if it persists, this